Tag: eastern league

 Frank Grant featured in The Franklin Repository, August 28, 1895.

 Grant’s departure from the International League was attributed to racial bigotry.
-He faced discrimination from his own teammates and opponents alike.
-He wore wooden shin guards to protect himself from the cleats of sliding opponents.
-Pitchers threw at him intentionally.
+He faced discrimination from his opponents and his own teammates.
+He wore wooden shin guards to protect himself from the cleats of sliding baserunners.
+Pitchers threw at him intentionally on a few occasions.
 Teammates threatened to strike if he continued to play, and some refused to pose with him in photographs.
 When Grant asked for the same salary as the previous year ($250 per month), Buffalo denied his request and he went elsewhere.

 1896 Cuban Giants Frank Grant